suhongkim/Wavelet-Compression/README.md

 # Wavelet-Compression
-MATLAB Implementation of Integer Binary Haar Wavelet and Integer Ternary Haar Wavelet All codes are written by myself.
+MATLAB Implementation of Integer Binary Haar Wavelet and Integer Ternary Haar Wavelet.\
+All codes are written by myself.

 ### Setup